 - Molecular biology experiments proved that small pieces of DNA did sometimes move within or between chromosomes, thereby triggering changes in gene expression.

 - —John Rennie, Scientific American, March 1993

 - The test is based on several recent advances in molecular biology, including the new insight that cells slip into the uncontrolled growth known as cancer through defects in specific enzymes that monitor and control division.

 - —Lawrence K. Altman, The New York Times, 11 Oct.
 1994

 Seen and Heard

-What made you look up molecular biology?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up molecular biology?
+Please tell us where you read or heard it (including the quote, if possible).